johnwmillr/LyricsGenius/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-*Write a clear and concise description of what the bug is*
+Write a clear and concise description of what the bug is.

 **Expected behavior**
-*Write a clear and concise description of what you expected to happen*
+Write a clear and concise description of what you expected to happen.

 **To Reproduce**
-*Describe the steps required to reproduce the behavior*
+Describe the steps required to reproduce the behavior.
 1. Step one...
 2. Step two...